hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/d/vpclattice_service.html.markdown

 ## Argument Reference

-The following arguments are required:
+The arguments of this data source act as filters for querying the available VPC lattice services.
+The given filters must match exactly one VPC lattice service whose data will be exported as attributes.

+* `name` - (Optional) Service name.
-* `serviceIdentifier` - (Required) ID or Amazon Resource Name (ARN) of the service network
+* `serviceIdentifier` - (Optional) ID or Amazon Resource Name (ARN) of the service network.

 ## Attribute Reference